jonny9066/tello-slam-and-recognition/README.md

-# Object mapping in 3D environment using SLAM
+# Placing objects in 3D environment with SLAM and object detection

 ## Overview
-Our goal is to create a 3D map of the environment in correct scale and to accurately place objects in it.
+Our goal is to create a 3D map of the environment (in real-world scale) and to accurately place objects in it.

 ![Output sample](https://github.com/jonny9066/tello-slam-and-recognition/blob/main/readme/objectdet2.gif?raw=true)
 (In blue is the point cloud associated with the object currently in focus, white is the detection, and the red arrow is the camera pose.)

 ## Background
 The algorithms we use are the YOLO neural network and ORB-SLAM.

-todo remove
-We use YOLO to compute bounding boxes around objects in the 2D image, and ORB-SLAM to compute a 3D map of the world.

 We detect objects in the 2D image using the YOLO model, and then use our algorithm to detect the corresponding objects in the ORB-SLAM generated 3D point cloud.
 We proceed to present informal descriptions of the algorithms that are relevant to out work.